These masks have 2 options available to connect the mask behind the ears.

 The celery mask on the left has a slide/webbing throat latch adjustment.
 This style is good for cows with a thick throat/neck since it allows for more adjustment.

-The red mask on the right has the velcro adjustment.
+The red mask on the right has the hook/loop closure adjustment.

 SEE below for link to mesh fabrics and prices.